 Incarcerated people are not isolated individuals.
 They come from families—they are mothers, fathers, sons and daughters.
 They have sisters and brothers.
-Their incarceration impacts their families and these relationships influence their lives while inside as well as success upon release.
+Their incarceration impacts their families.
+These relationships influence their lives while inside as well as their success upon release.
 Maintaining strong family relationships during incarceration benefits everyone.
 The Family Unity Project’s purpose is to maintain and strengthen family relationships during and after incarceration.

 LSPC’s Family Unity Project meets with parents in prison who struggle daily to maintain relationships with their families.
 We talk with children who wish they knew their parents, and we work within communities decimated by incarceration and missing mothers, fathers, daughters and sons.
 As a result, we developed the Bill of Rights for Incarcerated Parents, a call to change policies and practices that put punishment over rehabilitation, family separation over reunification.